deividgdt/ytadsblocker/README.md

 # Youtube Ads Blocker
-This script shall block all the Youtube's advertisement in your network.
+This script will block all the Youtube's advertisement in your network.
 It must be used in Pi-Hole.